carla-simulator/carla/Docs/python_api.md

 - <a name="carla.Map.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**name**</font>, <font color="#00a6ed">**xodr_content**</font>)
 Constructor for this class useful if you want to use a `XODR` (OpenDRIVE) file without importing it from any Carla server running.
     - **Parameters:**
-        - `name` (_str_) – Name of the current map.
+        - `name` (_str_) – The map's current name.
         - `xodr_content` (_str_) – XODR content as string.
     - **Return:** _list([carla.Transform](#carla.Transform))_
 - <a name="carla.Map.get_spawn_points"></a>**<font color="#7fb800">get_spawn_points</font>**(<font color="#00a6ed">**self**</font>)
-Returns a list of transformations corresponding to the recommended spawn points over the map.
+Returns a [carla.Transform](#carla.Transform)'s list corresponding to the recommended spawn points over the map.
     - **Return:** _list([carla.Transform](#carla.Transform))_
 - <a name="carla.Map.get_waypoint"></a>**<font color="#7fb800">get_waypoint</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**location**</font>, <font color="#00a6ed">**project_to_road**=True</font>, <font color="#00a6ed">**lane_type**=[carla.LaneType.Driving](#carla.LaneType.Driving)</font>)
     - **Parameters:**
         - `location` (_[carla.Location](#carla.Location)_) – Location where you want to get the [carla.Waypoint](#carla.Waypoint).
-        - `project_to_road` (_bool_) – If **True**, the waypoint will be at the center of the nearest lane.
+        - `project_to_road` (_bool_) – If **True**, the waypoint will be at the nearest lane's center.
 If **False**, the waypoint will be at the given location.
 Also, in this second case, the result may be `None` if the waypoint is not found.
         - `lane_type` (_[carla.LaneType](#carla.LaneType)_) – This parameter is used to limit the search on a certain lane type.
 This can be used like a flag: `LaneType.Driving & LaneType.Shoulder`.
     - **Return:** _[carla.Waypoint](#carla.Waypoint)_
 - <a name="carla.Map.get_topology"></a>**<font color="#7fb800">get_topology</font>**(<font color="#00a6ed">**self**</font>)
 It provides a minimal graph of the topology of the current OpenDRIVE file.
-It is constituted by a list of pairs of waypoints, where the first waypoint is the origin and the second one is the destination.
+It is constituted by a waypoint's pair list, where the first waypoint is the origin and the second one is the destination.
 It can be loaded into [NetworkX](https://networkx.github.io/).
 A valid output could be: `[ (w0, w1), (w0, w2), (w1, w3), (w2, w3), (w0, w4) ]`.
     - **Return:** _list(tuple([carla.Waypoint](#carla.Waypoint), [carla.Waypoint](#carla.Waypoint)))_
 - <a name="carla.Map.generate_waypoints"></a>**<font color="#7fb800">generate_waypoints</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**distance**</font>)
-Returns a list of waypoints positioned on the center of the lanes  all over the map with an approximate distance between them.
+Returns a waypoint's list positioned on the lane's center  all over the map with an approximate distance between them.
     - **Parameters:**
         - `distance` (_float_) – Approximate distance between the waypoints.
     - **Return:** _list([carla.Waypoint](#carla.Waypoint))_